List of Shameless (British TV series) characters: Norma Starkey

 Norma Starkey (born 18 July 1969) is a lorry driver.
 It is likely that she is from Newcastle upon Tyne.
 Although it is never explicitly stated onscreen, she does possess a strong North East accent.
 Norma was previously Monica Gallagher's (Annabelle Apsion) lesbian lover after her split from Frank Gallagher (David Threlfall).
 She is introduced in the series when Frank convinces Sheila to ring Monica to tell her that she has won a teddy bear in a contest.
 Frank does this in order to discover Monica's whereabouts so that he can obtain child support payments from her.
 Throughout the series, he occasionally calls her "Shrek".

 Norma accompanies Monica back to the Gallagher home in series 4, and lives in the Dormobile in the garden.
 She is infatuated with Monica and continues to express her strong feelings for her lover even when Monica ignores her and endeavours to capture Frank's attention.
-Having initially been characterised as a strong-willed and capable woman, Norma increasingly portrayed as vulnerable and helpless.
+Having initially been characterised as a strong-willed and capable woman, Norma is increasingly portrayed as vulnerable and helpless.
 In series 4, Norma reveals that before her relationship with Monica, she spent time in prison.
 Norma expresses dissatisfaction with her living conditions, much to Debbie Gallagher's (Rebecca Ryan) annoyance who tells her to "put some effort in" after saying that she mooches off them almost as much as her parents do.
 This prompts Norma to erect a white picket fence around the Dormobile.
 She also is a person upon whom other members of the family can depend.
 For example, when Liam Gallagher (Johnny Bennett) is granted the opportunity to attend school abroad, she willingly pretends to be Frank's wife.
 She also proves herself to be a good listener when she gives Carl Gallagher (Elliott Tittensor) advice, even though Carl makes it blatantly obvious that he does not like Norma and wants his mother.

 In series 6, Monica, feeling underappreciated, flees the Gallagher household once more.
 Once again, she states that she is going out to purchase a loaf of bread and disappears.
 Despite feeling abandoned by the only woman she loves, Norma chooses to remain at the Gallagher house, having grown attached to most of the family however, her departure from the show is unexplained.
 Norma appeared in 38 episodes in total.